FStarLang/FStar/INSTALL.md

 It does two things:

 1. It verifies the F\* standard library, producing `.checked` files that cache definitions to speed up subsequent usage.
-You can build this part separately with:
+You can do this part separately with:

         $ make -C ulib -j6

 2. It builds the various OCaml libraries (`fstar-compiler-lib`, `fstarlib`, `fstartaclib`), needed for building OCaml code extracted from F\*, native tactics, etc. You can build this part separately with:

         $ make -C ulib/ml -j6

 ## Bootstrapping F\* in OCaml